 Maybe we’re a little biased, but we think the food at Camp Get-A-Way is delicious!
 Expect family-friendly favorites like pancakes and bacon, pasta, salad, tacos, sandwiches, and eggs.

 When you submit your application, please note any and all food allergies and diet restrictions.
 If you do not submit these ahead of time, we will seek to do our best to accommodate them during camp, but please expect options to be limited.

 Each family stays in their own cabin during Camp Get-A-Way.
-Cabins are rustic and have electric outlets and lights, screen windows with wooden shutters, screen doors, and a wooden exterior door.
-We recommend bringing extension cords.
+Cabins are rustic and have electric outlets and lights for Summer Session, but not for Fall Session.
+Cabins have screen windows with wooden shutters, screen doors, and a wooden exterior door.
+We recommend bringing extension cords for Summer Session.
 If you have back problems, bring a back board.

 Cabins do not have refrigerators or running water.
 All meals and snacks are served in the dining hall.
 Because we are in the great outdoors, we ask that if you bring snacks for your family, you leave them in your car rather than your cabin.